Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/README.md

-# Quick Start with Azure Storage SDK V10 for Java
+# Quick Start with Azure Storage Blobs SDK V10 for Java

 This QuickStart shows how to do some basic operations of Storage Blobs.